BrataBuilds/hacktoberfest/README.md

 - Ensure the application has necessary Windows permissions
 - Check the screenshot settings in the UI
 - Verify the encryption key was generated correctly

+### Windows setup script shows `... was unexpected at this time.`
+- Close the terminal window and open a fresh Command Prompt, then run `setup.bat` again
+- Ensure your PATH does not contain malformed entries; if the issue persists, open an issue with the full output

 ## 📄 License